Ally Bank Review: One of the Best Online Savings Accounts Around

-Ally Bank is one of the best-known online banks, and it offers some of the best online banking products on the market.
-You can easily do all of your banking, borrowing, and investing through Ally, no problem.
-Still, you want to know all the details before you commit.
+It’s one of the best-known online banks, and it offers some of the best online banking products on the market.
+You can easily do all of your banking, borrowing, and investing through Ally Bank.
+But is it the right choice for you?

 What is Ally Bank?

 Ally Bank was originally founded by General Motors back in 1919 as General Motors Acceptance Corporation.
 It got its start offering car loans to customers, and it continues to offer those loans to customers today.
 In 2010, GMAC re-branded as Ally and became a fully online bank, offering banking products, home and auto loans, credit cards, and a wealth management and brokerage platform.

 It’s won a number of awards for its services and products and has thousands of positive customer reviews.
 Ally has a 4.7 of 5-star rating in the Apple store and a 4 of 5-star rating in the Google Play store.
 There are some complaints, primarily around the functionality of the app and the interest rates decreasing, but overall, customers are satisfied with Ally Bank’s products and services.

 To protect customer data, Ally Bank uses all of the latest standards in online data safety, including encryption, multi-factor authentication, and automatic account monitoring for fraud.
 They also guarantee that you will not be liable for any unauthorized Online or Mobile Banking transaction as long as you report the unauthorized transaction within 60 days from when your statement is made available.

 Ally Bank is an online bank that offers high-interest checking and savings accounts, along with a suite of other financial products including money market accounts, certificates of deposit, managed portfolios, and auto and home loans.
 Opening an account is quick and easy, and there is no minimum opening deposit required.Show Hide more

 - Above-average interest rates